andrew/ultimate-awesome/README.md

 - [awesome-music](https://github.com/noteflakes/awesome-music) - Awesome Music Projects.
 - [Awesome-Text-to-Image](https://github.com/Yutong-Zhou-cv/Awesome-Text-to-Image) - (ෆ`꒳´ෆ) A Survey on Text-to-Image Generation/Synthesis.
 - [awesome-deepbio](https://github.com/gokceneraslan/awesome-deepbio) - A curated list of awesome deep learning applications in the field of computational biology.
-- [Awesome-Model-Quantization](https://github.com/Efficient-ML/Awesome-Model-Quantization) - A list of papers, docs, codes about model quantization.
-This repo is aimed to provide the info for model quantization research, we are continuously improving the project.
-Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-chatgpt](https://github.com/OpenMindClub/awesome-chatgpt) - ⚡ Everything about ChatGPT.
 - [awesome-bert](https://github.com/Jiakui/awesome-bert) - Bert nlp papers, applications and  GitHub resources, including the newst xlnet  ， BERT、XLNet 相关论文和 GitHub 项目.
 - [Awesome-Text2SQL](https://github.com/eosphoros-ai/Awesome-Text2SQL) - Curated tutorials and resources for Large Language Models, Text2SQL,  Text2DSL、Text2API、Text2Vis and more.